mwitasse/caddy-single-custom-build/README.md

 ## Builds

-If you are looking for a specific custom build not available yet in this repository, please open a new [Issue](https://github.com/serfriz/caddy-custom-builds/issues) with your request.
+If you are looking for a specific custom build not available yet in this repository, please open a new [Issue](https://github.com/mwitasse/caddy-custom-builds/issues) with your request.
 To make sure no broken or unsafe builds are created, the requested modules should be properly maintained and listed in the Caddy's [download page](https://caddyserver.com/download).
 Additional information and instructions can be found by clicking on the name of the Caddy images and modules listed below.

 ### Caddy Images:

-- [**caddy-cloudflare**](https://github.com/serfriz/caddy-custom-builds/tree/main/caddy-cloudflare): includes Cloudflare DNS and IPs modules.
-- [**caddy-cloudflare-crowdsec**](https://github.com/serfriz/caddy-custom-builds/tree/main/caddy-cloudflare-crowdsec): includes Cloudflare DNS/IPs and CrowdSec Bouncer modules.
-- [**caddy-cloudflare-ddns**](https://github.com/serfriz/caddy-custom-builds/tree/main/caddy-cloudflare-ddns): includes Cloudflare Dynamic DNS and IPs modules.
-- [**caddy-cloudflare-ddns-crowdsec**](https://github.com/serfriz/caddy-custom-builds/tree/main/caddy-cloudflare-ddns-crowdsec): includes Cloudflare Dynamic DNS/IPs and CrowdSec Bouncer modules.
-- [**caddy-cloudflare-ddns-crowdsec-geoip**](https://github.com/serfriz/caddy-custom-builds/tree/main/caddy-cloudflare-ddns-crowdsec-geoip): includes Cloudflare Dynamic DNS/IPs, CrowdSec Bouncer and GeoIP Filter modules.
-- [**caddy-cloudflare-ddns-crowdsec-geoip-security**](https://github.com/serfriz/caddy-custom-builds/tree/main/caddy-cloudflare-ddns-crowdsec-geoip-security): includes Cloudflare Dynamic DNS/IPs, CrowdSec Bouncer, GeoIP Filter and Caddy Security modules.
-- [**caddy-cloudflare-ddns-crowdsec-geoip-security-dockerproxy**](https://github.com/serfriz/caddy-custom-builds/tree/main/caddy-cloudflare-ddns-crowdsec-geoip-security-dockerproxy): includes Cloudflare Dynamic DNS/IPs, CrowdSec Bouncer, GeoIP Filter, Caddy Security and Docker Proxy modules.
-- [**caddy-cloudflare-ddns-security**](https://github.com/serfriz/caddy-custom-builds/tree/main/caddy-cloudflare-ddns-security): includes Cloudflare Dynamic DNS/IPs and Caddy Security modules.
-- [**caddy-crowdsec**](https://github.com/serfriz/caddy-custom-builds/tree/main/caddy-crowdsec): includes CrowdSec Bouncer module.
-- [**caddy-crowdsec-geoip-ratelimit-security-dockerproxy**](https://github.com/serfriz/caddy-custom-builds/tree/main/caddy-crowdsec-geoip-ratelimit-security-dockerproxy): includes CrowdSec Bouncer, GeoIP Filter, Rate Limit, Caddy Security and Docker Proxy modules.
-- [**caddy-duckdns**](https://github.com/serfriz/caddy-custom-builds/tree/main/caddy-duckdns): includes DuckDNS DNS module.
-- [**caddy-duckdns-crowdsec**](https://github.com/serfriz/caddy-custom-builds/tree/main/caddy-duckdns-crowdsec): includes DuckDNS DNS and CrowdSec Bouncer modules.
-- [**caddy-duckdns-ddns**](https://github.com/serfriz/caddy-custom-builds/tree/main/caddy-duckdns-ddns): includes DuckDNS Dynamic DNS module.
-- [**caddy-duckdns-ddns-crowdsec**](https://github.com/serfriz/caddy-custom-builds/tree/main/caddy-duckdns-ddns-crowdsec): includes DuckDNS Dynamic DNS and CrowdSec Bouncer modules.
-- [**caddy-duckdns-ddns-crowdsec-geoip-security**](https://github.com/serfriz/caddy-custom-builds/tree/main/caddy-duckdns-ddns-crowdsec-geoip-security): includes DuckDNS Dynamic DNS, CrowdSec Bouncer, GeoIP Filter and Caddy Security modules.
-- [**caddy-eventsexec**](https://github.com/serfriz/caddy-custom-builds/tree/main/caddy-eventsexec): includes Events Exec module.
-- [**caddy-netcup**](https://github.com/serfriz/caddy-custom-builds/tree/main/caddy-netcup): includes Netcup DNS module.
-- [**caddy-netcup-ddns**](https://github.com/serfriz/caddy-custom-builds/tree/main/caddy-netcup): includes Netcup Dynamic DNS module.
+- [**caddy-netcup-duckdns**](https://github.com/mwitasse/caddy-custom-builds/tree/main/caddy-netcup-duckdns): includes Netcup and DuckDNS Dynamic DNS module.
-- [**caddy-porkbun-dockerproxy**](https://github.com/serfriz/caddy-custom-builds/tree/main/caddy-porkbun-dockerproxy): includes Porkbun DNS and Docker Proxy modules.
-- [**caddy-ratelimit-dockerproxy-sablier**](https://github.com/serfriz/caddy-custom-builds/tree/main/caddy-ratelimit-dockerproxy-sablier): includes Rate Limit, Docker Proxy and Sablier modules.
+- [**caddy-netcup-duckdns-ddns-ratelimit-dockerproxy**](https://github.com/mwitasse/caddy-custom-builds/tree/main/caddy-netcup-duckdns-ddns-ratelimit-dockerproxy): includes Netcup, DuckDNS, Dynamic DNS, Rate Limit, Docker Proxy module.

 ### Modules:

-- [**Cloudflare DNS**](https://github.com/serfriz/caddy-custom-builds?tab=readme-ov-file#dns-modules): for Cloudflare DNS-01 ACME validation support | [caddy-dns/cloudflare](https://github.com/caddy-dns/cloudflare)
-- [**Cloudflare IPs**](https://github.com/serfriz/caddy-custom-builds?tab=readme-ov-file#cloudflare-ips): to retrieve Cloudflare's current [IP ranges](https://www.cloudflare.com/ips/) | [WeidiDeng/caddy-cloudflare-ip](https://github.com/WeidiDeng/caddy-cloudflare-ip)
-- [**DuckDNS**](https://github.com/serfriz/caddy-custom-builds?tab=readme-ov-file#dns-modules): for DuckDNS DNS-01 ACME validation support | [caddy-dns/duckdns](https://github.com/caddy-dns/duckdns)
+- [**DuckDNS**](https://github.com/mwitasse/caddy-custom-builds?tab=readme-ov-file#dns-modules): for DuckDNS DNS-01 ACME validation support | [caddy-dns/duckdns](https://github.com/caddy-dns/duckdns)
-- [**Netcup DNS**](https://github.com/serfriz/caddy-custom-builds?tab=readme-ov-file#dns-modules): for Netcup DNS-01 ACME validation support | [caddy-dns/netcup](https://github.com/caddy-dns/netcup)
+- [**Netcup DNS**](https://github.com/mwitasse/caddy-custom-builds?tab=readme-ov-file#dns-modules): for Netcup DNS-01 ACME validation support | [caddy-dns/netcup](https://github.com/caddy-dns/netcup)
-- [**Porkbun DNS**](https://github.com/serfriz/caddy-custom-builds?tab=readme-ov-file#dns-modules): for Porkbun DNS-01 ACME validation support | [caddy-dns/porkbun](https://github.com/caddy-dns/porkbun)
-- [**Dynamic DNS**](https://github.com/serfriz/caddy-custom-builds?tab=readme-ov-file#dynamic-dns): updates the DNS records with the public IP address of your instance | [mholt/caddy-dynamicdns](https://github.com/mholt/caddy-dynamicdns)
-- [**CrowdSec Bouncer**](https://github.com/serfriz/caddy-custom-builds?tab=readme-ov-file#crowdsec-bouncer): blocks malicious traffic based on [CrowdSec](https://www.crowdsec.net/) decisions | [hslatman/caddy-crowdsec-bouncer](https://github.com/hslatman/caddy-crowdsec-bouncer)
-- [**Rate Limit**](https://github.com/serfriz/caddy-custom-builds?tab=readme-ov-file#rate-limit): implements both internal and distributed HTTP rate limiting | [mholt/caddy-ratelimit](https://github.com/mholt/caddy-ratelimit)
+- [**Rate Limit**](https://github.com/mwitasse/caddy-custom-builds?tab=readme-ov-file#rate-limit): implements both internal and distributed HTTP rate limiting | [mholt/caddy-ratelimit](https://github.com/mholt/caddy-ratelimit)
-- [**Caddy Security**](https://github.com/serfriz/caddy-custom-builds?tab=readme-ov-file#caddy-security): to add different authentication methods including MFA/2FA support | [greenpau/caddy-security](https://github.com/greenpau/caddy-security)
-- [**Docker Proxy**](https://github.com/serfriz/caddy-custom-builds?tab=readme-ov-file#docker-proxy): enables Caddy to be used for Docker containers via labels | [lucaslorentz/caddy-docker-proxy](https://github.com/lucaslorentz/caddy-docker-proxy)
+- [**Docker Proxy**](https://github.com/mwitasse/caddy-custom-builds?tab=readme-ov-file#docker-proxy): enables Caddy to be used for Docker containers via labels | [lucaslorentz/caddy-docker-proxy](https://github.com/lucaslorentz/caddy-docker-proxy)
-- [**Sablier**](https://github.com/serfriz/caddy-custom-builds?tab=readme-ov-file#sablier): to start your containers on demand and shut them down automatically | [acouvreur/sablier](https://github.com/acouvreur/sablier)
-- [**GeoIP Filter**](https://github.com/serfriz/caddy-custom-builds?tab=readme-ov-file#geoip-filter) to allow or block traffic from specific regions based on [Maxmind GeoLite2 database](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data) | [porech/caddy-maxmind-geolocation](https://github.com/porech/caddy-maxmind-geolocation)
-- [**Events Exec**](https://github.com/serfriz/caddy-custom-builds?tab=readme-ov-file#events-exec): implements an event handler that allows to execute commands on the system | [mholt/caddy-events-exec](https://github.com/mholt/caddy-events-exec)

 ## Usage

 Since all images from this repository are built off the official Caddy Docker image, the same [volumes](https://docs.docker.com/storage/volumes/) and/or [bind mounts](https://docs.docker.com/storage/bind-mounts/), ports mapping, environment variables, etc. can be used with this container.
 Please refer to the official [Caddy Docker](https://hub.docker.com/_/caddy) image and [docs](https://caddyserver.com/docs/) for more information on using Caddy.

 Docker builds for all Caddy supported platforms are available at the following container registries:
-- **Docker Hub** > `docker pull serfriz/<caddy-build-name>:latest`
+- **Docker Hub** > `docker pull mwitasse/<caddy-build-name>:latest`
-- **GitHub Packages** > `docker pull ghcr.io/serfriz/<caddy-build-name>:latest`
+- **GitHub Packages** > `docker pull ghcr.io/mwitasse/<caddy-build-name>:latest`
-- **Quay** > `docker pull quay.io/serfriz/<caddy-build-name>:latest`
+- **Quay** > `docker pull quay.io/mwitasse/<caddy-build-name>:latest`

 To pull a specific build, replace `<caddy-build-name>` with the desired one.
-For example, to pull the `caddy-cloudflare` build from Docker Hub, use `docker pull serfriz/caddy-cloudflare:latest`.
+For example, to pull the `caddy-cloudflare` build from Docker Hub, use `docker pull mwitasse/caddy-cloudflare:latest`.

 ### Tags